fanoframework/fanoframework.github.io/security/form-validation/index.md

 To simplify, Fano Framework provides `TBaseValidator` class which developer can use to create validation rule.
 It is abstract class which developer required to implements its protected method `isValidData()`

 ```
+function isValidData(
+    const dataToValidate : string;
+    const dataCollection : IList;
+    const request : IRequest
-function isValidData(const dataToValidate : string) : boolean; virtual; abstract;
+) : boolean; virtual; abstract;
 ```

+- `dataToValidate` will contain actual data of current field being validated.
+- `dataCollection` will contain list of key value pair of all query strings and POST body of request.
+- `request` will contain current request object, in case you need to more informations.

-`dataToValidate` contains data need to be validated and `isValidData()` must decide if it should pass or reject by returning boolean value.
+Your implementation must return `true` if validation should pass or `false` otherwise.

 For example, following code is implementation of custom validation rule which pass validation only if data being validated is registered and active user id.